jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 (2) A local authority must not make a decision to which this section relates unless— (a) the decision is explicitly provided for in its long-term plan; and (b) the proposal to provide for the decision was included in a consultation document in accordance with section 93E.
+(3) Nothing in this section applies to a decision of a local authority— (a) to adopt a local authority-led reorganisation plan under clause 22A of Schedule 3; or (b) that is required in order to implement a reorganisation in accordance with an Order in Council under section 25 or 25A; or
-(3) Nothing in this section applies to a decision of a local authority to fund a capital project by lump sum contributions if the local authority has complied with section 117B(3)﻿(c)﻿(i) of the Local Government (Rating) Act 2002.
+  (c) to fund a capital project by lump sum contributions, if the local authority has complied with section 117B(3)﻿(c)﻿(i) of the Local Government (Rating) Act 2002.

 ### Subpart 2 — Reporting